 The easiest way to reduce utility trailer bounce is to adjust tire pressure.
 By lowering pressure, the tires act more like a partially filled basketball and they bounce less.
 How much pressure?
 That depends on trailer weight, tire size, and tire type (trailer tires or automotive tires).
 In general, for an empty utility trailer, you can run half the normal pressure.

 For one trailer I had with 225-70 R15 automotive tires, normal pressure was 35psi.
-Trailer capacity is 3500#, but empty weight is 600 lbs.
-When empty I ran 12-15 psi which smoothed things out superbly.
+Trailer capacity is 3500 lbs, but the empty weight is 600 lbs.
+When empty I ran the tires at 12-15 psi which smoothed things out superbly.
 Automotive tires usually require a little more pressure because they have softer side walls.
 Radials especially.

-Please don’t take my word on it, experiment with your trailer.
+Please do not take my word on it, experiment with your trailer.
 Try reducing by 10psi, then go down in 5 psi increments until the bounce is acceptable.
-It won’t go away completely, but it will change a lot.
+It will not go away completely, but the effect of lower tire pressure will change the bouncing and jostling effect a lot.
+Basically, we are asking the tires to take the suspension impact instead of the stiff springs or torsion rods.

-With very low pressures you run several risks of tire damage, so don’t go too low.
-It won’t wear the tire more quickly when the trailer is empty, so that’s not a problem, but a big bump can cause other trouble.
-Also, if you’re taking the trailer to pick up a big load, make sure you also carry an auxiliary tank or pump — because you DON’T want to haul a load with low tire pressure.
+With very low pressures you run several risks of tire damage, so do not go too low.
+It will not really wear the tire more quickly when the trailer is empty, so that is not a problem, but a big bump can cause other trouble.
+Also, if you are taking the trailer to pick up a big load, make sure you also carry an auxiliary tank or pump – because you DO NOT want to haul a full load with this kind of low tire pressure.

 Other Options

-There are some rubber inserts on some shackles that dampen some of the bouncing.
-They can be expensive, and limited in the effect they have.
+There are rubber inserts on some shackles which will dampen some of the bouncing.
+That is worth a try, but they can be somewhat expensive, and limited in the effect they have.
+(It depends on the type.
+There are many styles, and some are better for utility trailer bounce than others.)

-If it’s practical, add a longer tongue or set the axles back some.
-These also reduce the bouncing you feel in the tow vehicle.
+If it is practical, add a longer tongue or set the axles back a little.
+Having a poor axle placement will certainly contribute to less-that-stellar towing.
+These ideas will also reduce the bouncing you feel in the tow vehicle, because it increases the tongue weight.
+(Which can be good and bad.)

 Torsion axles are a little better for bouncing than leaf springs, because rubber has a natural hysteresis.
-However, running empty you don’t deflect the torsion much (if any), so there is not much of an effect.
+However, running empty will not deflect the rubber in the torsion much (if any), so there is not much of an effect.
+(Again, this is the empty trailer condition.)

-Also, tandem axles reduce bouncing some because they interact with each other to mitigate some of it.
-While it’s an option for some, it doesn’t work for all.
-Finally, there are other axle mounting styles like this Walking Beam Suspension that do a lot for bounce because the wheels counter each other.
+Also, tandem axles reduce utility trailer bounce some because they interact with each other to mitigate some of it.
+While it is an option for some, it does not work for all.

 Good Luck With ALL Your Towing !!